-Stage 1

-financial instruments that have not deteriorated significantly in credit quality since initial recognition or that have low credit risk;
+Stage 1 - financial instruments that have not deteriorated significantly in credit quality since initial recognition or that have low credit risk; and

-Stage 2

-financial instruments that have deteriorated significantly in credit quality since initial recognition and whose credit risk is not low; and
+Stage 2 - financial instruments that have deteriorated significantly in credit quality since initial recognition and whose credit risk is not low.

-Stage 3

-- financial assets that have objective evidence of impairment at the reporting date.
+Stage 3 would cover financial assets that have objective evidence of impairment at the reporting date.

-'12-month ECL' are recognised for the first category while 'lifetime ECL' are recognised for the second category.
+'12-month ECL' are recognised for the Stage 1 category while 'lifetime ECL' are recognised for the Stage 2 category.